mlochbaum/BQN/help/currentfunction.md

 ## `𝕊`: Current Function

-A variable assigned to the current function block. `𝕤` can be used to access the current function block as a value.
+A variable assigned to the current function block. `𝕤` can be used to access the current function block as a subject.

 `𝕊` can be used for recursion.